-Recipients must submit for review and approval one (1) copy of any written materials to be published, including webbased materials and website content, to be paid under this award at least thirty (30) days prior to the targeted dissemination date.
+Recipients must submit for review and approval one (1) copy of any written materials to be published, including web-based materials and website content, to be paid under this award at least thirty (30) days prior to the targeted dissemination date.

-All electronic and print materials paid under this award must contain the following statements identifying the federal award:
+Any written, visual, or audio publications funded in whole or in part under this award, with the exception of press releases, must contain the following statements identifying the federal award:

-"This project was supported by Award No. [Federal Award Number] awarded by the [Bureau of Justice Assistance/Bureau of Justice Statistics], Office of Justice programs.
-The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect the views of the Department of Justice or grant-making component."
+"This project was supported by [Federal Award Number] awarded by the [Bureau of Justice Assistance/Bureau of Justice Statistics].
+The Bureau of Justice Assistance is a component of the Department of Justice's Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for

+Victims of Crime, and the SMART Office.
+Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice."

-Websites - Any website funded in whole or in part under this award must include the same statement above on the home page, on all major entry pages (i.e., pages (exclusive of documents) whose primary purpose is to navigate the user to interior content), and on any pages from which a visitor may access or use a web-based service, including any pages that provide results or outputs from the service.
-The full text of the statement must be clearly visible on the home page.
-On other pages, the statement may be included through a link, entitled "Notice of Federal Funding and Federal Disclaimer," to the full text of the statement.
+Websites - Any Web site that is funded in whole or in part under this award must include the following statement on the home page, on all major entry pages (i.e., pages (exclusive of documents) whose primary purpose is to navigate the user to interior content), and on any pages from which a visitor may access or use a Web-based service, including any pages that provide results or outputs from the service: